badhon495/Karigor/README.md

 ![Vite](https://img.shields.io/badge/Vite-6.x-646CFF?style=flat-square&logo=vite)

-This project is developed for the **CSE391 – Programming for the Internet** course assignment.
-It addresses the need for a more efficient appointment system in a car workshop that employs five senior mechanics.
-The goal is to eliminate in-person chaos and streamline the mechanic assignment process using an online booking system.
+This project is an online car workshop appointment system designed to bring efficiency and organization to the service process.
+It aims to eliminate the hassle of in-person bookings and reduce chaos by allowing customers to schedule appointments online, while also streamlining the assignment of mechanics through a structured digital system.

 </div>

 ## Features

 ### User Panel (Client Side)
-- Clients can book an appointment online without visiting the workshop.
+- Clients can book an appointment online without creating an account.
-- Inputs required from client:
-  - Name
-  - Address
-  - Phone Number
-  - Car License Number
-  - Car Engine Number
-  - Preferred Appointment Date
-  - Desired Mechanic (from the list of available mechanics)
 - A mechanic can be assigned to **a maximum of 4 active cars per day**.
 - If the desired mechanic is fully booked, they will not appear in the available list.
 - Clients can not book multiple appointments for the same day.

 ### Admin Panel
-- Admin can view all booked appointments with the following details:
+- Admin can view all booked appointments.
-  - Client Name
-  - Phone Number
-  - Car License Number
-  - Appointment Date
-  - Assigned Mechanic
 - Admin can:
   - Modify the appointment date
   - Reassign mechanics (only if the target mechanic has less than 4 assignments)

-## Tech Stack

-- **Backend Framework:** Laravel (PHP)
-- **Database:** PostgreSQL (Production), SQLite (Local Development)
-- **Frontend:** HTML, CSS, JavaScript, Bootstrap, Blade Templates (Laravel)
-- **Deployment:** Render.com (Live Demo)

 ## Prerequisites